FinalForEach/Cosmic-Reach-Localization/README.md

 16. Fill in the PR title and description then click create pull request ![image](https://github.com/realeatham/Cosmic-Reach-Localization/assets/136866675/8064c429-50a5-4254-9704-9d68b431f1d1)

-17. You are now finnished!
+17. You are now finished!
 Your changes will be implemented after approval.
 You and others can also make comments on your PR.